KazzzzzyBazzzzzy/COMP-2030---Blue-Dolphins/source/database/README.md

 # SMD Database Setup

-The `factory_log` table and the `smd_database` database are created by this SQL script.
-When importing raw data into the database, it is stored in the table.
+This SQL script creates a database called `smd_database` and a table called `factory_log`.
+The table is used to store raw data when imported into the database.

 ## Important Notes

-- The `factory_log` and `smd_database` tables that this script generates are used for data structure.
+- The `smd_database` and `factory_log` table created by this script are for data structuring purposes.
-- **The real database is on your XAMPP server.** This is not the real database.
+- **This is not the actual database.** The actual database exists on your XAMPP server.

-Use XAMPP to import the SQL file into the appropriate environment so that you may connect to the actual database.
+Make sure you import the SQL file into the correct environment using XAMPP to connect to the real database.